adegard/Formula_Updater/README.md

 ## Installation & Usage
 1. Install the add-on from the Google Sheets extension marketplace.
-2. Upon installation, the add-on will integrate into the Google Sheets menu.
+2. Upon installation, the add-on will integrate into the Google Sheets menu.(Extensions > Formula_Updater > Formula Updaetr
-3. Navigate to the **Formula Updater** option to view and edit formulas.
-4. Utilize the beautify or minify functions to reformat formulas.
+3. Utilize the beautify or minify functions to reformat formulas.
-5. Save your work with comments to track formula history.
+4. Add the updated formula (or Save version of your work with comments to track formula history => add your Folder id inside ---).

 ## Code Architecture
 The add-on is built using Google Apps Script and operates directly within Google Sheets.
 It uses UI dialogs to enhance user interaction and allows efficient formula modification.

-### Core Functions:
-- `getFormula()`: Retrieves the current formula.
-- `setFormula(formula)`: Updates the cell with the formatted formula.
-- `beautify()`: Structures formulas into a multi-line format.
-- `minify()`: Condenses formulas for compact representation.
-- `saveMyFormula(formula, comments)`: Saves formulas along with comments for easy tracking.

 ## Benefits
 - Improved formula readability.